 A little secret…our tent had a television.
-Yes, I had to bring my little 13″ television, but with a digital converter and antennal we were able to pick up about 20 channels.
-Most importantly we could watch the Ironbowl for the comfort of our tent.
-Needless to say if the television didn’t work out there were enough big screen tv’s in the campground to make Best Buy jealous.
+Yes, I had to bring my little 13″ television, but with a digital converter and antenna we were able to pick up about 20 channels.
+Most importantly we could watch the Iron Bowl for the comfort of our tent.
+Needless to say if the television didn’t work out there were enough big screen TV’s in the campground to make Best Buy jealous.
 Side note… satellite broadcasts vs over the air broadcasts = a 15 second delay for the folks watching via satellite.
 It was like yelling out spoilers once the game started since we could ‘see the future’! 🙂

 Here are a few observations for Gunter Hill Campground: